 You have the option of either extending an activity from a previous year into the current reporting year using the start and end dates, or "cloning" an activity that is a standalone event or action that recurs multiple times.

-If an activity was entered in a prior year with end semester/date of "Present", then you will be asked to indicate whether that activity has ended or is still ongoing.
+If an activity was entered in a prior year with end semester/date of "Ongoing", then you will be asked to indicate whether that activity has ended or is still ongoing.
 If an activity previously entered had an end date from a past year, you can locate that activity using the "View All" button from the "Activities" section, and update the end term/date to a period in the current reporting year.

 If an event has been repeated and you would like to save some data entry by copying and updating your prior entry for this year's report, you can do so using the cloning tool in the Actions menu next to that item.